twisted/pydoctor/README.rst

 in development
 ^^^^^^^^^^^^^^

-* When option ``-W/--warnings-as-errors`` is used, all warnings issued with the warnings module now makes pydoctor exit with code 3.
+* When option ``-W/--warnings-as-errors`` is used, pydoctor exits with code 3 when it issues any warning.

 pydoctor 25.10.1
 ^^^^^^^^^^^^^^^^